 De Allegri and Fogale create marble-lined mausoleum for a moment of solace.
 Design duo Laetitia de Allegri and Matteo Fogale used amber and black marble in different shapes and patterns to create an immersive installation for this year's Milan design week.

 He’d hop on a plane, show up — often for the first time — in a city like Nouakchott or Accra or Harare, jump in a cab and ask the driver to show him around.
 It’s from solo trips like this, 54 in total, with 54 taxi drivers’ wisdom, that the British-Ghanaian architect constructed his latest exhibit: Urban Africa, currently showing in San Francisco’s Museum of the African Diaspora.
+What you’ll find at the small but intriguing exhibit are Adjaye’s photographs — shots of buildings big and small, fancy and simple from the Cape to Cairo and everywhere in between.
+They’re curated from his 397-page photo essay book Adjaye, Africa, Architecture, a lustworthy coffee table book in its own right that chronicles his insights from a decade of travel across Africa.
 Six South Korean architecture studios are profiled in Rome exhibition.
 An office with a timber-lined courtyard, and another with bold red trusses are among the projects to feature in an exhibition of contemporary South Korean architecture in Rome.

 The Sections of Autonomy Six Korean Architects exhibition at Fondazione Pastificio Cerere focuses on six architecture studios that were founded in South Korea between the 1990s and early 2000s, and now form the "backbone" of Korean architecture.
 The chosen era is marked by political and cultural freedom in the country, following Japanese colonial rule in the early 20th century that suppressed and discontinued the country's culture and traditions.